Hugo L. Black

 During his years on the court, Black reportedly always carried a copy of the United States Constitution in his pocket.
 He became known as a Constitutional literalist, or "textualist," basing his legal opinions on the text of the Constitution.
 He also advocated judicial restraint, believing that law should be made by legislatures, not the judiciary.
 A First Amendment absolutist, Black wrote important opinions on free speech, freedom of the press, and the separation of church and state.

 Following a stroke, Hugo Black retired from the Supreme Court on September 17, 1971.
-He died eight days later, and was interred in Section 30, Grave 649-LH.
+He passed away eight days later.